Automattic/jetpack/to-test.md

 - Ensure the centered image does not fill the post content.
 If it does, crop it.
 - Reload post and ensure that image is properly centered

+We also fixed compatbility on lazy images when updating WooCommerce cart quantity.

+To test:

+* Start having a WooCommerce with the Salient theme installed.
+* Add some items into the cart, go to the cart.
+* Update the quantity and save.
+* Confirm that images start loading fine after quantity update.

 ### Simple Payments widget

 We added a warning for admin users when there are Simple Payments products published on pages/posts or as a Widget and Simple Payments is disabled.